Princess Eugenie Incites More Anger As Details Of A Two-Day, 850-Guest Wedding Is Revealed

 Princess Eugenie wants a big wedding.
 A really big one.
 And who can blame her?
 It’s her special day.
 But as Eugenie and Jack Brooksbank’s October wedding date approaches, the public is starting to become more leery of the occasion.
-It all started late August when Eugenie irritated taxpayers after reports revealed that over $2.5 million would be billed to British citizens.
-The cost is believed to be associated with security, which is astronomically high due to the Princess’ wish for an open-top carriage ride and the glitzy guest list, according to the Inquisitr.
+It all started in late August when Eugenie irritated taxpayers after reports revealed that over $2.5 million would be billed to British citizens.
+The cost is believed to be associated with security, which is astronomically high due to the princess’ wish for an open-top carriage ride and the glitzy guest list, according to the Inquisitr.

 But now, as more information is revealed about Eugenie’s plans, it’s looking like people are getting angrier rather than more excited for her wedding.
 It turns out that the couple has hired a high-end wedding planner, Peregrine Armstrong-Jones, for a two-day bash.
-Additional festivities will include a post-wedding lunch hosted by the Queen at Royal Lodge, and an A-list afternoon party by Bentleys Entertainment.
+Additional festivities will include a post-wedding lunch hosted by the queen at Royal Lodge, and an A-list afternoon party by Bentleys Entertainment.
 A source revealed that the party will include amusement rides and drinks, according to Hello Magazine.

-Also, Eugenie and Jack have invited a whopping 850 guests to the ceremony, which is 50 more guests than the seating capacity at St George’s Chapel in Windsor, detailed the Mirror.
+Also, Eugenie and Jack have invited a whopping 850 guests to the ceremony, which is 50 more guests than the seating capacity at St. George’s Chapel in Windsor, detailed the Mirror.
 And just for comparison’s sake, there were 600 guests invited to Meghan and Harry’s ceremony.
 A source even said that the couple hopes some people won’t show up because there’s not enough seating for them, although staff are expected to set up additional seats somewhere in the chapel.

 Revealed: How Princess Eugenie’s royal wedding will be BIGGER than Meghan Markle’s https://t.co/EGE7X7qcE9 pic.twitter.com/SFMvt6GkvA